bdamon/MuscleUS_Toolbox/Help/Help-for-bmode2angle_us.md

   * A sample wavelet

 Angles are specified as a counterclockwise rotation from the right side of the image = 0⁰.

+(Hints: 1.
+Examine the image first to estimate the fascicle orientations.
+Make your minimum angle (min_angle) ~10<sup>o</sup> lower than the lowest estimated angle and your maximum angle (max_angle) ~10<sup>o</sup> greater than the lowest estimated angle.
+2. Using a higher number of angles (num_angles) and a higher range of angles (max_angle-min_angle) requires more time to model the data.
+Determine the range and angular resolution that you actually need for your study.
+3. Be sure to inspect the output data using the code below (and adapt it to other other output variables).
+4. The wavelet and vesselness parameters may vary depending on your image resolution).

 ## 3. Syntax